There Is More to Software Than Just Code

 I briefly review the declared intent of each test to check whether it makes sense.
 Test coverage tools add another signal.
 Some percentage of tests might still be useless.
 The system works not because every test is meaningful, but because the layers together catch enough.
 It’s probabilistic, not deterministic — and I find the results to be reliable.

-The loop isn’t just unit tests.
-It’s integration tests with real databases, end-to-end tests through the UI, reviewer agents checking the implementation from multiple angles.
+The loop has more than unit tests.
+It includes integration tests with real databases, end-to-end tests through the UI, and reviewer agents checking the implementation from multiple angles.
 Each layer provides feedback to the implementing agent.
 The agent adjusts, the reviewers check again.
-This is what turns code generation into software development.

 The rest becomes affordable